emotion-analysis-project/SemEval2025-Task11/README.md

 # Emotion Recognition in Text

 Emotions are simultaneously familiar and mysterious.
 On the one hand, we all express and manage our emotions every day.
-Yet, on the other hand, emotions are complex, nuanced, and sometimes hard to articulate [Ref].
-We also use language in subtle and complex ways to express emotion [Ref].
-Further, people are highly variable in how they perceive and express emotions (even within the same culture or social group) [Ref].
-Thus, we can never truly identify how one is feeling based on something that they have said with absolute certainty [Ref].
+Yet, on the other hand, emotions are complex, nuanced, and sometimes hard to articulate.
+We also use language in subtle and complex ways to express emotion.
+Further, people are highly variable in how they perceive and express emotions (even within the same culture or social group).
+Thus, we can never truly identify how one is feeling based on something that they have said with absolute certainty.

-Emotion recognition is not one task but an umbrella term for several tasks [Ref].
-For example, detecting the emotions of the speaker, identifying what emotion a piece of text is conveying and Detecting emotions evoked in a reader.
+Emotion recognition is not one task but an umbrella term for several tasks such as detecting the emotions of the speaker, identifying what emotion a piece of text is conveying and detecting emotions evoked in a reader.

-SemEval 2025 Task 11 focuses on:
+This task is on **perceived emotion** and focuses on:

-> Determining what emotion most people will think the speaker may be feeling given a sentence or short text snippet uttered by the speaker.
+- **Determining what emotion most people will think the speaker may be feeling given a sentence or short text snippet uttered by the speaker.**

-The task is about perceived emotion and not about:
+The task is **not** about:

-- The emotion evoked in the reader
+- The emotion evoked in the reader.
-- The emotion of someone else mentioned in the text
+- The emotion of someone else mentioned in the text.
-- Or even the true emotion of the speaker (which cannot be definitively known from just a short text snippet) [Ref]
+- Or **even** the true emotion of the speaker (which cannot be definitively known from just a short text snippet).

-This distinction is important because perceived emotions can differ from actual emotions due to various factors such as cultural context, individual differences in emotional expression, and the limitations of text-based communication [Ref].
+We acknowledge the importance of this distinction as perceived emotions can differ from actual emotions due to various factors such as cultural context, individual differences in emotional expression, and the limitations of text-based communication.

 ## Languages